Polymers: Science, Engineering and Applications

 - Provide an up-to-date appreciation of the developments and applications of polymers in

-- Provide students with important background and conceptual on the structure and properties of
+- Provide students with important background and concept on the structure and properties of

 Upon successful completion of the module, students will: